chinapedia/wikipedia.abstract.en/Page/Laika.md

 Sputnik 2

-Posta_Romana_-_1959_-_Laika_120_B.jpgn stamp from 1959 with Laika (the caption reads "Laika, first traveller into Cosmos")]] After the success of Sputnik 1 in October 1957, Nikita Khrushchev, the Soviet leader, wanted a spacecraft launched on 7 November 1957, the 40th anniversary of the October Revolution.
+n stamp from 1959 with Laika (the caption reads "Laika, first traveller into Cosmos")]] After the success of Sputnik 1 in October 1957, Nikita Khrushchev, the Soviet leader, wanted a spacecraft launched on 7 November 1957, the 40th anniversary of the October Revolution.
 Construction had already started on a more sophisticated satellite, but it would not be ready until December; this satellite would later become Sputnik 3.

 Meeting the November deadline meant building a new craft.
 Khrushchev specifically wanted his engineers to deliver a "space spectacular", a mission that would repeat the triumph of Sputnik 1, stunning the world with Soviet prowess.
 Planners settled on an orbital flight with a dog.
 Soviet rocket engineers had long intended a canine orbit before attempting human spaceflight; since 1951, they had lofted 12 dogs into sub-orbital space on ballistic flights, working gradually toward an orbital mission set for some time in 1958.
 To satisfy Khrushchev's demands, they expedited the orbital canine flight for the November launch.